Martin Hawver

 Interviewed by Alan Conroy

 Jim Denning served four years as Majority Leader for the Kansas Senate.
 His interview reveals his Western Kansas leanings, despite having worked, lived and represented Johnson County.
 HIs legislative interests included health care policy, funding KPERS and school finance.
 He described Senate Bill 9--KU Cancer designation--as one of his important contributions.
 Denning found that Governor Brownback’s tax plan was creating problems for Kansas – “too deep and unsustainable.”
 His philosophy was, "At the end of the day, you have to govern."
 Throughout his tenure in the Senate, Medicaid expansion was a pressing issue, but Show Morehe didn’t like the way the bills were constructed, so he developed a Republican alternative that he thought would be a model for the country.
 His interview details how he kept the Democratic alternative from passing, but his own bill was caught up in abortion politics and failed to pass.
-Denning led the Senate during 3 special sessions: school finance, COVID and repealing the Brownback tax plan.
-Historians will love this interview because of his candor and his position at a pivotal time in the legislature's history.
+Denning led the Senate during three special sessions: school finance, COVID, and repealing the Brownback tax plan.
 Show Less

 Interview of Paul Feleciano, February 11, 2022